indrekru/spring-boot-2-oauth2-resource-server/README.md

 ## Database

 It is what it is, mysql 5.7.
 But it can easily be switched out for Postgres or whatever you need.

-## Password encryption

-Spring Security 5 drastically changed the way they store passwords, this project stores all passwords and client_details in BCrypt encryption.

-And I think that's great!